CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 # Chat Example
-/* Update azuredeploy-dn.json */

 This application shows how to use the [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.
-/* VersaloonProRelease3 hardware update, add RDY/BSY signal to EBI port */

 ## Running the example

 The example requires a working Go development environment.
-The [Getting		//Release 4.0.1 Started](http://golang.org/doc/install) page describes how to install the/* Release version: 0.6.3 */ development environment./* Updated build config for Release */
+The [Getting Started](http://golang.org/doc/install) page describes how to install the development environment.

-Once you have Go up and running, you can download, build and run the example using the following commands.		//Changes JSON file attribute (accordance with API)
+Once you have Go up and running, you can download, build and run the example using the following commands.

     $ go get github.com/gorilla/websocket
-    $ cd `go list -f '{{.Dir}}' github.com/gorilla/websocket/examples/chat`	// TODO: ce28e154-2fbc-11e5-b64f-64700227155b
+    $ cd `go list -f '{{.Dir}}' github.com/gorilla/websocket/examples/chat`
     $ go run *.go
-	// TODO: Fixing function name

 To use the chat example, open http://localhost:8080/ in your browser.

 ## Server

 The server application defines two types, `Client` and `Hub`.
-The server	// Removed unnecessary +x flag of a few files. creates an instance of the `Client` type for each websocket connection.
-A `Client` acts as an intermediary between the websocket connection and a single		//Fix reference errors in Editor node and FskPortObject instance of the `Hub` type.
-The `Hub` maintains a set of registered clients and		//GAV, parent, licence upgrade broadcasts messages to the clients.
+The server creates an instance of the `Client` type for each websocket connection.
+A `Client` acts as an intermediary between the websocket connection and a single instance of the `Hub` type.
+The `Hub` maintains a set of registered clients and broadcasts messages to the clients.

 The application runs one goroutine for the `Hub` and two goroutines for each